 Strangely enough, Mr. Peterson’s girlfriend turned out to be my father-in-law’s ex-girlfriend from 1960s Greenwich Village.
 The coincidence was spooky and enough to get me access to the entire Peterson family at the time.
 I filmed in California where his kids lived and then flew across the country in the middle of the night to film his lawyer in Raleigh-Durham, Mr. Peterson in prison and then the relatives of his adopted daughters.

-When the show was finally put together, Bill Kurtis had a good swipe at the end about the theories surrounding Peterson’s case.
+When the show was finally put together, Bill Kurtis had a good swipe at the end about some of the more far-fetched theories surrounding Peterson’s case.
 It was a little more heavy-handed than I would have done, but that was down to our series producer, not myself.

 You would think the story should end there, but it didn’t.